 Hospitality Is Cultural Infrastructure

 Caucasian hospitality is not exaggerated.
 In Georgia, the supra (feast) tradition treats guests as gifts from God.
 You may receive dinner invitations from strangers, wine from petrol station attendants, or fruit from vendors who refuse payment.
-Armenian warmth is quieter but equally real: restaurant owners who ask about your family, monastery caretakers who unlock rooms for genuinely interested visitors.
+Armenian warmth is quieter but equally real: restaurant owners who ask about your family, monastery caretakers who open up rooms for genuinely interested visitors.

 This is not transactional.
 Accept graciously, eat what is offered, and show genuine interest in the people you meet.
 See our hospitality guide for how to navigate this.